uprun/git-auto-commit/README.md

 ## supported scenario:
 1) you have one "main" branch from which you create feature branches

-2) you are a solo developer (I will add support for multiple people later)

 ## remarks aka known issues

 [ ] also push every commit - nah, I mean no need to do this pushing commits is not that hard and this allows for better privacy support